 Lay on your stomach with feet hip-width apart, and bring your elbows to the floor and rest them under your shoulders.
 If there is too much pressure on your lower back, bring your elbows slightly forward.
 If you would like a deeper or more intense bend, place a block under each elbow.
 Hold this pose for several breaths, feeling yourself get longer with your inhales and allowing the hips and legs to heavy on your exhale.
 To exit the pose, lower yourself onto the floor, turn one cheek to the side and gently allow your hips to rock side to side.

-These are just a few poses to help your back feel healthy and spacious.
+These are just a few yoga poses for lower back pain to help your back feel healthy and spacious.
 Always take it slow and ease into postures in a safe way for your body.
 If something doesn’t feel right, listen to your intuition and exit the pose.